Prof. Dr. Philipp Dann, LL.M. (Harvard)

 Selected Publications

-Full list of publications available here.
+A full list of publications is available here.

 Monographs